-Free zone areas in UAE provide several exclusive advantages to SMEs, large corporations and professionals alike.
+Free zone areas in the UAE provide several exclusive advantages to SMEs, large corporations and professionals alike.
 These free trade zones are completely (or mostly) free from all types of taxes and provide 100% ownership to foreign company owners.
 This makes these areas suitable for all types of businesses especially those that are dealing with import and export activities.
-Most of these free zones are exclusive to specific type of business activity.
+Most of these free zones are exclusive to specific types of business activity.

-There are more than 45 free trade zones in UAE and around 30 among them are present in Dubai.
-It clearly means that Dubai is ahead of all the other emirates in this aspect and it provides most opportunities for establishing businesses in free trade zone area.
+There are more than 45 free trade zones in the UAE and around 30 among them are present in Dubai.
+It clearly means that Dubai is ahead of all the other emirates in this aspect and it provides most opportunities for establishing businesses in the free trade zone area.
 But before starting any business in any of the free zones in Dubai, one must acquire a valid visa for this purpose.
 This visa is required for residence, employment as well as for starting a business in any free zone in Dubai.

 Rules & Regulations

 In free zones, the most common type of residence visa is available through an employment contract with a free zone company.
 This type of UAE residence visa is valid for up to 3 years.

 Entrepreneurs aiming for their own company in Dubai can attain residence through an employment visa or investor visa.
 Investor visa is also valid for 3 years.
 The holders of both employment and investor visa are also allowed to apply for dependents’ residence visa.

 Free zone visas are obtained solely from the Immigration Department (GDRFA) without the necessity of contacting the Ministry of Labour.
 This makes the process relatively simple but these visas don’t allow the holders to work outside free zones.